org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

     This flag is required because the amount of the packet that is encrypted depends on the packet type.
 Transit Packets have only the ZDP header encrypted and covered by a MICV.
 All other packets are completely encrypted and covered by the MICV.
 The issue is that the type field is encrypted so it cannot be used to determine whether how much of the packet is protected -- thus, the information is stored in the SA.

-    The ZPR Parameter Index selects, among other things, the ZHSA to use in processing the packet.
+    The ZHSA field in the ZDP header selects the header security association to use when processing the packet.

     ZHSAs are created and managed either A) by trusted admin services manually configuring the ZHSAs in the Nodes or B) by a ZDP keying protocol (TBD).